hasura/graphql-engine/docs/graphql/manual/actions/action-connect.rst

 Use case
 --------

-Actions are a way to extend your GraphQL schema by adding custom mutations.
+Actions are a way to extend your GraphQL schema with custom queries or mutations.
 It is a typical use case that the custom actions' response is actually related to existing objects in the schema. e.g. a custom ``insertAuthor`` action will be related to the ``author`` object in the schema.
 Hence, we would want to be able